GrinonBarrett/Taksidos/Extras/Grimoires.md

 **Tome of a Forgotten Magi**
 $10,000, 3.5 lbs.
-A tome written by some nameless arcane practioner.
+A tome written by some nameless arcane practitioner.
 This grimoire contains the following spells at the indicated tiers;
 * Alarum, 1st
 * Destructive Volley, 1st
 * Disimpress, 2nd
 * Imbue, 1st
 * Silent Alarm, 2nd

+**Tome of the Moonlit Night**
+*Unique*
+$8,300, 4 lbs.
+This tome was created as a sort of instruction manual for a mage's pupil.
+Despite this, it is rather poetic in its manner of writing.
+This grimoire contains the following spells at the indicated tiers;
+* Moonfire, 4th
+* Nightburn, 2nd
+* Threads of the Stars, 4th
+* Wild Orb, 3rd

 **Tome of the Pyromancer**
 $8,000, 2.5 lbs.
-One of a number of tomes written by one who has become obssessed with fire magic.
+One of a number of tomes written by one who has become obsessed with fire magic.
 This grimoire contains the following spells at the indicated tiers;
-* Decumbustion, 3rd
+* Decombustion, 3rd
 * Dragon's Breath, 2nd
 * Flameward, 1st
 * Lava Axe, 2nd

 **Tome of the Thermotiurgist**
-$ 8,000, 3 lbs
+$8,000, 3 lbs
 A more intensive study of a grimoire.
 This is engaged in magics involving thermal energy.
 This grimoire contains the following spells at the indicated tiers;
 * Everwarmth, 1st
 * Faux Fos, 1st